 I’ve also added a Musings tab, which will act as a repository for a variety of things from slightly-quirky tales, random observations in the travel/tourism world and ‘musings’ in general.

 Apart from writing cruise and travel features, I have worked as a guidebook writer on a variety of titles.
-For 12 years I was a regular contributor to the Fodor’s Guide to Australia (I wrote chapters on south-east Queensland, New South Wales, Sydney, Victoria and Melbourne) and I also co-wrote the inaugural Fodor’s Guide to Tahiti and French Polynesia; Fodor’s guides are published by the US-based Random House.
+For 12 years I was a regular contributor to the Fodor’s Guide to Australia (I wrote chapters on south-east Queensland, New South Wales, Sydney, Victoria, Melbourne and the Red Centre) and I also co-wrote the inaugural Fodor’s Guide to Tahiti and French Polynesia; Fodor’s guides are published by the US-based Random House.
 As a result of all that research, I came to know my way around Australia and am more than a little au fait with Tahiti and ‘her’ many beautiful islands.
-There’s quite a bit beyond beautiful Bora Bora and I’ve also visited Huahine, Raiatea and Tikihau and Rangiroa way off in the Tuamotu group.
+There’s quite a bit beyond beautiful Bora Bora – I’ve driven around the almost car-free roads of Tahiti itself, Moorea, Huahine and Moorea, biked in lovely way-off Rangiroa and Tikehau in the Tuamotu group, visited the ancient temples of Raiatea where human sacrifices once took place and taken an island-hopping cruise on the ship, Paul Gauguin.

-Please get in touch if you’d like to discuss a story idea, commission a story, talk about a writing or editing project, or if you’d like to invite me on a cruise or other travel experience.
+Please get in touch via the ‘contact me’ email if you’d like to discuss a story idea, commission a story, talk about a writing or editing project, or if you’d like to invite me on a cruise or other travel experience.

 Follow this link to see some of my stories on Fairfax Media :http://www.traveller.com.au/caroline-gladstone-hvf4y